-These instructions let you cancel any pending orders, close all positions and prevent placement of additional orders before a certain time of day in the case of 'FlatBefore' or after a certain time of day in the case of 'FlatAfter' in the time zone of the strategy.
+These instructions let you cancel any pending orders, close all positions and prevent placement of additional orders before a certain time of day in the case of FlatBefore or after a certain time of day in the case of FlatAfter in the time zone of the strategy.

-The parameter 'FlatBefore' must always be later than the market opening time (customized or not), and 'FlatAfter' must be earlier than the standard market close (customized or not), otherwise they would have no effect.
-If the chosen time is not a multiple of the main timeframe of the trading system, (it occurs in the middle of a candlestick), the instruction 'DEFPARAM FlatAfter' will take effect at the close of that candlestick and the instruction 'DEFPARAM FlatBefore' will be applied until the close of the preceding candlestick.
+The parameter FlatBefore must always be later than the market opening time (customized or not), and FlatAfter must be earlier than the market close time (customized or not), otherwise they would have no effect.
+If the chosen time is not a multiple of the main timeframe of the trading system, (it occurs in the middle of a candlestick), the instruction DEFPARAM FlatAfter will take effect at the close of that candlestick and the instruction DEFPARAM FlatBefore will be applied until the close of the candlestick.